How Psychology Today Sees Richard Stallman

 - George Bernard Shaw

+There is another sense of 'cleanness' that has to do with your diet

+Clean diet? - C'mon, the guy eats his own toe jam.
+Face it, he has disgusting personal habits, so bad that it detracts from anything he has to say.

 Stallman is RIGHT.
-(Score:3, Insightful)
+(Score:5, Insightful)

 Nothing else matters.
 You can hate the man or feel inconvenienced by what he says.
 Nothing changes the simple fact that he's right.

-RMS is right about *some* things (Score:2)
+RMS is right about *some* things (Score:5, Interesting)

 Nothing else matters.
 You can hate the man or feel inconvenienced by what he says.
 Nothing changes the simple fact that he's right.

 I don't hate or love the man.
 Nothing he does inconveniences me in the least.
 But he's not "right" about everything.
 He does have many very valid points, quite a few of which are logically unassailable as far as I can tell.
 Tools that cannot be modified or improved are a serious hindrance to society.
 Human society was built on the ability to make, modify, improve, and share tools.
-The notion that we can write mere instructions for a machine that aren't allowed to be shared with anyone is a very danger
+The notion that we can write mere instructions for a machine that aren't allowed to be shared with anyone is a very dangerous and stupid idea.
+Imagine if scientists were prohibited from sharing discoveries and formulas and you get a good idea of the severity of the consequences.

+But he also makes the mistake of making it a moral argument in places where it clearly is not.
+Perhaps worse, he does so in places where a moral argument is unnecessary or even counterproductive.
+Morals vary from person to person and society to society.
+This allows people who do not share his moral belief system to dismiss him easily.
+Much of what RMS argues for can and should be argued from an economic perspective.
+RMS should explain it to people why it is in their own economic self interest to have free (as in speech) software.
+It's FAR more likely to be persuasive and the end result is the same - more people using free software.
+Economic self interest is a much stronger incentive to most people than abstract morals about tools that most people barely understand how to use much less build.

+I agree with RMS for the most part but let's take his work and improve on it just like he hopes we will do with code.
+He's done some good work but it's imperfect and its up to the rest of us to build on it and make it better.

 Re: (Score:2)